Cyber security

 The only guaranteed way to recover from a ransomware infection is to restore all affected files from their most recent backup.

-Contractors should sign up to receive NHS Digital service alerts to their email account and mobile phone.
+Contractors should sign up to receive NHS IT service alerts to their email account and mobile phone.

 Read more at: